 For most viewers, the current, and in vogue shows of the day hold much greater appeal.

+It should be pointed out however that, with this being Japan, translations do take time, and as such if you want to see the latest American TV shows you’ll see them at least a few months after the US.
+For example, season 4 of the excellent “Arrow” series is set to premier on the AXN channel here in Japan at the end of March, by which point season 4 will have almost concluded in the US, having started in early October.
 Still, if you’ve got Japanese friends you want to introduce to shows like Arrow, The Flash and the recently premiered “Legends of Tomorrow” then it is great to sit down and watch the shows together with either the subtitles or the Japanese dubbing switched on.

+Most foreign shows broadcast on these networks have the option to switch between Japanese or English audio at the touch of a single button.
 The same goes for the news and documentary channels, most of which also incorporate real-time dual audio functions.
 Unfortunately even the Japanese version of CNN still gives Donald Drumpf far too much airtime!

 I don’t think I’ll ever become a full blown “Telly Addict”.
 I love movies and video games too much.
 However, I must admit, from what I have seen thus far, I’ve been pleasantly surprised at the number and variety of English language channels that Japanese cable TV has to offer.
 If you’ve got the money and the free time, there are far worse ways to spend a few extra yen each month.